GoogleCloudPlatform/elcarro-oracle-operator/docs/content/minikube.md

     [Get Started guide](https://minikube.sigs.k8s.io/docs/start/).
 *   Install [kubectl](https://kubernetes.io/docs/tasks/tools/) to access the
     kubernetes cluster inside minikube
-*   Install Docker to build images locally
+*   Install Docker to build the oracle image locally
 *   Make sure you have access to El Carro source code either through Github because we will build container images locally and push to the local minikube registry.

 ## Prepare a minikube cluster